-- an academic student representation system, consisting of Course Representatives, Academic Presidents, Faculty Officers and the Vice-President Education; SUSU provides training and support for all these representatives, whose role is to represent students' views to the University. - · opportunities for extracurricular activities and volunteering - an Advice Centre offering free and confidential advice including support if you need to make an academic appeal - Support for student peer-to-peer groups, such as Nightline.
+- an academic student representation system, consisting of Course Representatives, Academic Presidents, Faculty Officers and the Vice-President Education; SUSU provides training and support for all these representatives, whose role is to represent students' views to the University. - opportunities for extracurricular activities and volunteering - an Advice Centre offering free and confidential advice including support if you need to make an academic appeal - Support for student peer-to-peer groups, such as Nightline.

-Associated with your programme you will be able to access:
+Within your Faculty, you will be able to access

-- Module co-ordinators support.
-Module co-ordinators will be available at designated times during the week to discuss issues related to the particular modules you are studying at the time.
-This will be in addition to class contact time. - Academic/personal tutor.
+- · Introductory sessions for your programme. - · Research seminars and invited lectures. - Module Lead support.
+Module Leads will be available at designated times during the week to discuss issues related to the particular modules you are studying at the time.
+This will be in addition to class contact time - Academic/personal tutor.
 As soon as you register on this programme, you will be allocated a personal tutor.
 S/he is a member of the academic team and will be available to discuss general academic issues related to the programme as well as offer advice and support on any personal issues which may affect your studies. - Module handbooks/outlines.
 These will be available at the start of each module (often in online format).
-The Handbook includes the aims and learning outcomes of the module, the methods of assessment, relevant background material to the module and a session-by-session breakdown of the module together with appropriate reading lists. - Within the Faculty, administrative support is provided by your Student Office which deals with student records and related issues and with queries related to your specific degree programme. - All students (on both programmes and all pathways) are provided with a personal tutor who can advise on academic and other University issues, and a dissertation tutor who provides advice and support during independent research.
+The Handbook includes the aims and learning outcomes of the module, the methods of assessment, relevant background material to the module and a session-by-session breakdown of the module together with appropriate reading lists. - Within the Faculty, administrative support is provided by your Student Office which deals with student records and related issues and with queries related to your specific degree programme.